 The County Court February 4, 2020 Work Session has been canceled.
 For information regarding adding a discussion item to the County Court Work Session for the next week, February 11, 2020, please contact Regina Paul in the County Legal Office at: Regina.Paul@co.crook.or.us.

-Crook County Court meeting, Wednesday, January 22, 2020 9:00 a.m., Crook County Court meeting room, 320 NE Court Street, Prineville, Oregon.
-Consent Agenda: routine matters for County Court approval (minutes, contracts, etc.); Scheduled Appearances: Public Hearing: SECOND READING of Ordinance 316, amending Chapter 8.28 of the County Code regarding Solid Waste Franchise & Declaring an Emergency - Requester: County Court ; Public Hearing: SECOND READING of Ordinance 317 Amending the Crook County Code, Chapter 18 and Declaring an Emergency; Executive Session: None at this time.
+Public Notice: Crook County Court meeting, Wednesday, February 5, 2020 9:00 a.m., Crook County Court meeting room, 320 NE Court Street, Prineville, Oregon.
+Consent Agenda: routine matters for County Court approval (minutes, contracts, etc.); Scheduled Appearances: Public Hearing: Ordinance 318 Amendment Chapter 15.04 of the Crook County Code regarding Building and Fire Codes, and declaring an Emergency – First Reading; Executive Session: None at this time.
 For complete agenda and scheduled times, please see the web site www.co.crook.or.us.
 For information about adding agenda items, please contact the County Administration office at 447-6555.
 Assistance to handicapped individuals is provided with advance notice.